Ipstenu/dreamobjects/readme.txt

 <strong>What does it do?</strong>

-DreamObjects Connection connects your WordPress site to your DreamObjects cloud storage, allowing you to automatically store backups of your content.
+DreamObjects Backups connects your WordPress site to your DreamObjects cloud storage, allowing you to automatically store backups of your content.

 <strong>Do you work for DreamHost?</strong>